 The historic sights of Split aren’t limited to the area of the former palace and, as you wander through the streets around it, you’ll find some wonderful monuments from the successive periods of rule – from the Byzantine Empire to the Hungarians, Venetians, and then the Habsburgs.

 I would also recommend seeing a few of the historic sights on the outskirts of the city, which are all relatively easy to access.

 You haven’t truly seen Split until you walk up Marjan Hill to look out across the city, across to the mountains around it, and down to the glittering Adriatic.

 The start of Marjan Hill is only about ten minute’s walk from the historic centre and the trail is relatively easy up to the Vidilica viewpoint, where there’s a stunning panoramic view of the city (and a cafe, which is great for a meal or a drink while you enjoy the view).
 Walking up here is one of the most scenic things to do in Split.

 But this is just the start of Marjan Hill, which is essentially a large park covering a three-kilometre-long peninsula.
 Another viewpoint higher up called Telegrin will give you even better views, and then there are plenty of trails that take you to different parts of the park.

 Along the way, are quite a few historic churches that have been built here over the years.
-Bit of particular interest are the rock cave dwellings dug into the cliffs in the 1500s!
+A bit of particular interest is the rock cave dwellings dug into the cliffs in the 1500s!

 About five kilometres northeast of Split’s historic centre are the Roman ruins of Salona in the suburb of Solin.
 This ancient city was once the capital of the Roman province of Dalmatia and was founded around the 3rd century BC.